Mekomancer/fbmanga/README.md

 Created by Mark Z. R.

-Fbmanga is a program to view manga on the command line.
+Fbmanga is a program to view manga on the command line. it probaly won't work/ build on your device.

 Couple things that might explain some ~~bad~~ unique choices.

 1. I am coding on a rpi zero 2, for a rpi zero 2.
   - this means I have 416MB of ram